martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 Starting from 18.02.19 we give an inconclusive decision (status resubmission_requested, code 9103), when

-- Photos and/or video is missing
+- Video and/or photos missing
-- The face is not clearly visible
+- Face not clearly visible
-- Full document is not visible
+- Full document not visible
-- Bad image quality
+- Poor image quality
-- Document is damaged
+- Document damaged
-- Document type is not supported
+- Document type not supported
-- Document is expired
+- Document expired

 (Legacy inconclusive decisions before 18.02.19)
 - Photos necessary for identification are missing.